LukeCarlThompson/IoCascade.js/README.md

-# js-library-template
+# I O Cascade
-### A template built for creating javascript libraries and general tinkering.
+### A lil' js lib that detects when elements appear in view and staggers the animations

 It uses gulp, scss, browserSync, Rollup and buble.

 ### Folder structure
 **_src/** - is where you work
-**dev/** - is where the browserSync server runs from
+**docs/** - is where the browserSync server runs from
 **dist/** - contains the processed js files